-The future land use map identifies at as a Sund the reservoir for further development of single-family residential subdivisions and areas along the US corridor for heavy commercial and light industrial uses.
+The future land use map identifies areas around the reservoir for further development of single-family residential subdivisions and areas along the US-31 corridor for heavy commercial and light industrial uses.
 There is also space designated south of downtown along SR-19 for new commercial and recreational spaces.